MelnychenkoM/LLM-benchmark-dataset/README.md

 Two Excel files provide an aggregated view of the data:

-1.  **`pockets.xlsx`**: This file serves as a primary index and contains general information for each publication and the pockets it describes.
+1.  **`LLM-benchmark-dataset/tables/pockets.xlsx`**: This file serves as a primary index and contains general information for each publication and the pockets it describes.
 Key columns include:
     *   `paper_id`: Unique identifier for the publication (e.g., `shen2018`).
     *   `paper_name`: Title of the publication.
     *   `DOI`: Digital Object Identifier of the publication.